pingcap/blog/how-we-build-tidb.md

 ### Atomic clocks / GPS clocks VS TimeStamp Allocator

-If you&#39;ve read the Spanner paper, you might know that Spanner has TrueTime API, which uses the atomic clocks and GPS receivers to keep the time consistent between different data centers.
+If you've read the Spanner paper, you might know that Spanner has TrueTime API, which uses the atomic clocks and GPS receivers to keep the time consistent between different data centers.

 The first alternative technology we chose is to replace the TrueTime API with the TimeStamp Allocator.
 It goes without any doubt that time is important and that Real time is vital in distributed systems.
 But can we get real time?
 What about clock drift?

-The sad truth is that we can&#39;t get real time precisely because of clock drift, even if we use GPS or Atomic Clocks.
+The sad truth is that we can't get real time precisely because of clock drift, even if we use GPS or Atomic Clocks.

-In TiDB, we don&#39;t have Atomic clocks and GPS clocks.
+In TiDB, we don't have Atomic clocks and GPS clocks.
 We are using the Timestamp Allocator introduced in Percolator, a paper published by Google in 2006.

 The pros of using the Timestamp Allocator are its easy implementation and no dependency on any hardware.
 The disadvantage lies in that if there are multiple datacenters, especially if these DCs are geologically distributed, the latency is really high.

 ### Distributed file system VS RocksDB

 Spanner uses Colossus File System, the successor to the Google File System (GFS), as its distributed file system.
-But in TiKV, we don&#39;t depend on any distributed file system.
+But in TiKV, we don't depend on any distributed file system.
 We use RocksDB.
 RocksDB is an embeddable persistent key-value store for fast storage.
 The primary design point for RocksDB is its great performance for server workloads.
-It&#39;s easy for tuning Read, Write and Space Amplification.
-The pros lie in that it&#39;s very simple, very fast and easy to tune.
-However, it&#39;s not easy to work with Kubernetes properly.
+It's easy for tuning Read, Write and Space Amplification.
+The pros lie in that it's very simple, very fast and easy to tune.
+However, it's not easy to work with Kubernetes properly.

 ### Paxos VS Raft

 The next choice we have made is to use the Raft consensus algorithm instead of Paxos.
 The key features of Raft are: Strong leader, leader election and membership changes.
 Our Raft implementation is ported from etcd.
-The pros are that it&#39;s easy to understand and implement, widely used and very well tested.
-As for Cons, I didn&#39;t see any real cons.
+The pros are that it's easy to understand and implement, widely used and very well tested.
+As for Cons, I didn't see any real cons.

 ### C++ VS Go &amp; Rust

 As for the programming languages, we are using Go for TiDB and Rust for TiKV.
-We chose Go because it&#39;s very good for fast development and concurrency, and Rust for high quality and performance.
+We chose Go because it's very good for fast development and concurrency, and Rust for high quality and performance.
 As for the Cons, there are not as many third-party libraries.

-That&#39;s all about how we design TiDB.
+That's all about how we design TiDB.
 I have introduced the principles, the architecture, and design decisions about using the alternative technologies.
 The next step is to develop TiDB.

 ## How to develop